Determining the Eligibility of a Property for National Historic Landmark Designation

 A property can also be considered under Criterion 4 as one of the best examples of an important type, period, form, or construction method (such as its engineering).
 It cannot be merely a competent design or representative example.
 The importance of a property type is determined by prevailing scholarship.
 Artistic value is considered only in the context of history's judgment in order to avoid conflicts with current taste and aesthetic trends.

 - Criterion 4 Example: Samara (John E. and Catherine E. Christian House), West Lafayette, IN

 Properties that are composed of integral parts of the environment not sufficiently significant by reason of historical association or artistic merit to warrant individual recognition but collectively compose an entity of exceptional historical or artistic significance, or outstandingly commemorate or illustrate a way of life or culture.

 This criterion covers groups of resources known as historic districts.
 Most of the individual resources within historic districts could not stand alone as National Historic Landmarks; however, collectively they are associated with a nationally significant event, movement, or broad pattern of national development.

-A majority of the historic districts that are recognized by this criterion are nationally significant for their extraordinary historic importance in illustrating or commemorating a way of life or culture.
-Criterion 5 is rarely used on its own; many of these historic districts also use Criterion 1.
+A majority of the historic districts that are recognized by this criterion are nationally significant for their extraordinary historic importance in illustrating or commemorating a way of life or culture or for their potential to reveal important information.
+Criterion 5 is rarely used on its own; many of these historic districts also use Criterion 1 or 6.

-Please note: this criterion is rarely used for historic districts that are nationally significant for their architectural significance under Criterion 4.
+Please note that this criterion is rarely used for historic districts that are nationally significant for their architectural significance under Criterion 4.